The New Hope Movement

 New Hope Movement

-The New Hope Movement (NHM) aims to reduce infant and maternal mortality in Sierra Leone and other parts of Africa.
-Presently, the number of maternal deaths that occur in Sierra Leone are so vast that it has been deemed "a human rights emergency" by Amnesty International.
-Other international organizations have gone further and labeled pregnancy “a death sentence."
-In Sierra Leone, 1 in 8 women die while giving birth and in some villages the death rate is as high as 1 in 4.
-Essentially a woman in Sierra Leone is approximately 200 times more likely to die giving birth than an expecting mother in any developed nation.
-In a country of nearly five million people and with a dire need for health care, there are only five specialized obstetricians and very few hospitals.
+The New Hope Movement (NHM) is a campaign to reduce infant and maternal mortality in Sierra Leone.
+The number of maternal deaths that occur in Sierra Leone are so high that it has been deemed "a human rights emergency" by Amnesty International.
+Other international organizations have even labeled pregnancy “a death sentence" in Sierra Leone.
+According to UNICEF, there are 89 infant deaths per 1,000 live births and 1,165 maternal deaths per 100,000 live births.
+This translates to approximately fourteen preventable maternal deaths each day.
+Essentially, a woman in Sierra Leone is three times more likely to die giving birth than an expecting mother in any other nation in Sub-Saharan Africa.
+In a country of nearly eight million people, there are only seven specialized obstetricians, leaving the responsibility primarily on trained midwives.

 Mission